OctopusDeploy/blog/blog/2023-09/global-deployments-without-automation/index.md

 But what if we didn't have deployment automation?
 How would tenanted deployments even work?

-In this, the first of a trio of posts, we ask what global tenanted deployments look like with manual processes.
+In this, the first of a trio of posts, I ask what global tenanted deployments look like with manual processes.

 ## A common global tenanted deployment scenario